void-devourer/predictive-maintenance-ml/README.md

 The AI is explicitly instructed to:

-* Treat predictions as risk indicators rather than guarantees
+- Treat predictions as risk indicators rather than guarantees
-* Avoid inventing manufacturer limits
+- Avoid inventing manufacturer limits
-* Avoid unsupported numerical operating limits
+- Avoid unsupported numerical operating limits
-* Base recommendations on retrieved maintenance knowledge
+- Base recommendations on retrieved maintenance knowledge
-* Keep recommendations practical and concise
+- Keep recommendations practical and concise

 ---

-### 🗄️ PostgreSQL Prediction History
+### 🗄️ Supabase PostgreSQL Prediction History

-Every prediction is stored in PostgreSQL along with:
+Every prediction is stored in Supabase PostgreSQL along with:

-* Timestamp
+- Timestamp
-* Machine type
+- Machine type
-* Machine operating parameters
+- Machine operating parameters
-* Physics-derived features
+- Physics-derived features
-* Prediction
+- Prediction
-* Failure probability
+- Failure probability
-* Risk level
+- Risk level
-* AI maintenance explanation
+- AI maintenance explanation

 This allows predictions to be reviewed after they are generated.